LuisFCervantes/visualizeMSLD/README.md

-# visualizeMSLD: Perform Structural Analysis with MSLD Trajectories
+# visualizeMSLD: Perform Structural Analysis of MSLD Trajectories

 A simple set of functions to extract physical frames from and visualize Multi-Site Lambda Dynamics (MSLD) trajectories generated from Adaptive Landscape Flattening (ALF)<sup>1</sup>.